AdobeDocs/experience-manager-cloud-service.en/help/forms/migrate-to-forms-as-a-cloud-service.md

     <!-- 1.
 Install the latest [Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration) to your cloned [!DNL AEM Forms] environment. -->

 1. Run the [Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration).
-While specifying parameters on the **[!UICONTROL Create Migration Set]** screen, specify the path of Adaptive Forms, themes, templates, Form Data Models, Cloud Services, Custom Components and other AEM Forms-specific assets to the **[!UICONTROL Paths to be included]** option.
+While specifying parameters on the **[!UICONTROL Create Migration Set]** screen, specify the path of Adaptive Forms, themes, templates, Form Data Model (FDM), Cloud Services, Custom Components and other AEM Forms-specific assets to the **[!UICONTROL Paths to be included]** option.
 It adds specified [!DNL AEM Forms] assets to migration set.

 ## Paths of various AEM Forms-specific assets

 When you migrate from AEM Forms 6.5 to the cloud service, you can locate the AEM Forms-specific assets at:

 * **Adaptive Forms**: You can find Adaptive forms at `/content/dam/formsanddocuments/`and `/content/forms/af`.
 For example, for an adaptive form titled WKND Registration add paths `/content/dam/formsanddocuments/wknd-registration` and `/content/forms/af/wknd-registration`.
-* **Form Data Model**: You can find all the Form Data Models at `/content/dam/formsanddocuments-fdm`.
+* **Form Data Model**: You can find all the Form Data Model (FDM) at `/content/dam/formsanddocuments-fdm`.
 For example, `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`.

 * **Client libraries**: The default path of client libraries is `/etc/clientlibs/fd/theme`.